-We provide a child-centred approach to care, to ensure children receive a high degree of nurture and feel loved, meeting each child's needs and promoting their individual identity.
+We provide a child-centred approach to care, to ensure children receive a high degree of nurture and feel loved, meeting each child's needs and promoting their individual identity, whilst ensuring that children's individual needs are considered.

 Our aim is that each child will achieve positive differences in their personal, social and educational lives, opening up and creating options for their future and in this way strive to achieve their full potential, whilst they are with us, and in their future lives.